 As one of the most durable, dependable cooking methods of all time, there's no reason why anyone should be intimidated by working with cast iron.
 After all, it's been time-tested and proven from Puritans to pioneers to professional chefs throughout the centuries.
-But before you jump into a lifelong relationship with a cast iron pan, you've got to learn how to season and clean a cast iron skillet first.
+But before you jump into a lifelong relationship with a cast-iron skillet, you've got to learn how to season and clean one first.

-- Preheat the oven to 350 degrees F. Line a rimmed baking sheet with foil and place it on the lower rack of the oven.
+- Preheat the oven to 350°F. Line a rimmed baking sheet with foil and place it on the lower rack of the oven.

 - Place the pan upside down on the top rack of the oven and bake for 1 hour.
 Turn off the oven, leaving the pan in the oven to cool completely as the oven cools down.
 This process of baking on a layer of oil builds up the pan's naturally protective patina, smoothing out the rough texture of the cast iron and creating a nonstick finish without sprayed-on chemicals.